 Creating a strong impression is essential to growing a business.
 Clients need reassurance and confidence that you and your team are experts in your field and will help make their lives easier.

 For me, it’s simple.
 Hire the best and put them in front of clients.
-Knowledge and enthusiasm shines through and clients know you have their back.
+Knowledge and enthusiasm shine through and clients know you have their back.

 Has networking played an important part in your career?